Vallon d'Âne

 Description of the walk

-(2) Just after leaving the woods, take the left-hand fork (the path seems to want to go straight on!).
-A few hairpin bends, amidst the blueberries, above the Bois Rond, will lead you to the shepherd’s hut and the entrance to the Vallon d’Âne (a good spot for a break or a picnic).
+(2) Just after emerging from the woods, take the left-hand branch (the path seems to want to go straight on!).
+A few hairpin bends, amongst the blueberries, above the Bois Rond, will lead you to the shepherd’s hut and the entrance to the Vallon d’Âne (a good spot for a break or a picnic).

 (3) Head down towards the sheep troughs near the hut; they are clearly visible.
-Then take a path marked in yellow on the right.
+Then take the path on the right, marked in yellow.

 (4) Just before the sheepfold, stay on the right-hand branch to enter the north-facing valley.
-The path is well marked and visible; a few hairpin bends in the lower section lead you to the Cabane de l'Avalanche.
-Then head to the car park (S/E).
+The path is well marked and visible; a few hairpin bends in the lower section will take you to the Cabane de l’Avalanche.
+From there, head back to the car park (S/E).

 Waypoints